crispinprojects/xfce4-wayland/README.md

 /etc/xdg/autostart/ (system-wide)

-When I added the script I noticed that Xfce added a startup desktop file to the local ***~/.config/autostart*** directory and ran this after it had set up the system.
+Xfce creates and adds a startup desktop file to the local ***~/.config/autostart*** directory as shown below.
+This runs after Xfce has set up the system and so there is a short delay when displaying the wallpaper.

 ```
 [Desktop Entry]